isomerpages/enterprisesg-switch/pages/AStar Tech Day 2022.md

 |**Price:** | Free |
 |**Register Here :** |[A*STAR registration ](https://form.jotform.com/222341050862446)

+*By attending A\*STAR SME TECH DAY 2022, you will also have complimentary access to the SWITCH Trade Floor on level B2*

 # Highlights
 * 2 inspiring keynote speakers
 * 4 industry experts on the panel discussion